Stories by Edgar Allan Poe; 1; Hop Frog

 "We want characters, characters man, something novel, out of the way.
 We are weary of this everlasting sameness.
 Come drink.
 The wine will brighten your wits."
 Hop Frog endeavored as usual usual to get up a jest in reply to these advances from the king, but the effort was too much.
 It happened to be the poor dwarf's birthday, and command to drink to his absent friends forced the tears to his eyes.
 Many large bitter drops fell into the goblet as he took it humbly from the hand of the tyrant.
 "Ho ho" roared the latter as the dwarf reluctantly drained the beaker.
 "See what a glass of good wine can do.
 Why your eyes are shining already."
 Poor fellow.
 His large eyes gleamed rather than shown for the effect of wine on his excitable brain.
 It was not more powerful and instantaneous.
 He placed the goblet nervously on the table and looked round upon the company with a half insane stare.
 They all seemed highly amused of the success of the king's joke.
 "And now to business," said the

 prime minister, a very fat man.
 "Yes" said the king.
 "Come Hop Frog, lend us your assistance.
 Characters, my fine fellow.
 We stand in need of characters, all of us.
 Ha, ha!"
 And as this was seriously meant for a joke his laugh was chorused by the seven.
 Hop Frog also laughed although feebly and somewhat vacantly.
 "Oh come, come," said the king impatiently.
 "Have you nothing to suggest?"
 "I am endeavoring to think of something novel," replied the dwarf abstractedly for he was quite bewildered by the wine.
 "Endeavoring," said the tyrant fiercely.
 What do you mean by that?"
 I perceive you are sulky and want more wine.
 Here, drink this!" and he poured out another goblet full and offered it to the cripple who merely gazed at it, gasping for breath.
-"Drink I say," shouted the monster, "or by the fiends but what hasn't had a king group proposed rage the court is smart to pass a tale as a corpse advance to them on exceed and for nominees before him implored him to spare her friend the tyrant regarded over
+"Drink I say," shouted the monster, "or by the fiends" The dawrf hesitated.
+The king grew purple with rage.
+The courtiers smirked.
+Trippetta, pale as a corpse, advance to the monarch's seat, and falling on her knees before him, implored him to spare her friend.
+The tyrant regarded her,

 observed one of the courtiers.
 "I fancy it was the parrot at the window, wetting his bill upon the cage wires."
 "True," replied the monarch as if much relieved by the suggestion, "but on the honor of a knight I could have sworn that it was the gritting of this vagabond's teeth."
 Here upon the dwarf laughed.
 The king was too confirmed a joker to object to anyone's laughing and displayed set of large, powerful and very repulsive teeth.
 Moreover he avowed his perfect willingness to swallow as much wine as desired.
 The monarch was pacified and having drained another bumper with no perceptible ill effect, Hop Frog entered at once and with spirit into the plans for the masquerade.
 "I cannot tell what was the association of idea," observed he very tranquilly and as if he had never tasted wine in his life, "but just after your majesty had struck the girl and thrown the wine in her face, just after your majesty had done this and while the parrot was making that odd noise outside the window, there came into my mind a capital diversion,

-was that one's over move by that wall of hussein convinced the eight by ocular demonstration that the hair of such a brooch as the orangutan was much more efficiently represented by flax a thick coating of the latter was accordingly plastered upon the coating of talk a long chain was now put your first it was passed about the waste of the king and tie then about another of the company and also tied and about all successively in the same manner when this training arrangement was complete and the party stood is far apart from each other as possible they formed a circle and make all things appear natural hop from past the residue of the chain into diameter is at right angles across the circle after the fashion adopted a present day by those who kept or chimpanzees or other large eggs in borneo the grand saloon in which the masquerade was to take place was a circular room very lofty and receiving the light of the sun only through a single window a top at night the season for which they fought and is especially designed it was illuminated principally by a large
+was at once, overruled by the dwarf, who soon convinced the eight by ocular demonstration that the hair of such a brooch as the orang-outang was much more efficiently represented by flax.
+A thick coating of the latter was accordingly plastered upon the coating of tar.
+A long chain was now procured.
+First it was passed about the waist of the king and tied.
+Then about another of the company, and also tied.
+And about all successively in the same manner, when this chaining arrangement was complete and the party stood is far apart from each other as possible they formed a circle, and make all things appear natural Hop-Frog passed the residue of the chain in two diameters is at right angles across the circle after the fashion adopted a present day, by those who kept or chimpanzees or other large eggs in borneo. the grand saloon in which the masquerade was to take place was a circular room very lofty and receiving the light of the sun only through a single window a top at night the season for which they fought and is especially designed it was illuminated principally by a large

-chandelier depending by chain from the center of the skylight and lowered are elevated by means of a counterbalance as usual but in order not to look unsightly this latter past outside the cuba and over the roof the arrangements of the roma been left adrift lettuce superintendents and some particulars it seems she had been guided by the collar judgment of a friend that was at his suggested was that on this occasion the chandelier was removed its wax and groupings which whoever's a warm it was quite impossible to prevent would've been seriously detrimental to the rich dresses of the guests who on account of the crowded stage of the saloon could not all be expected to keep from its center that is to say from under the chandelier addition those cancers was set in various parts of the whole out of the way and the flambeau amazing sweet odor was placed in the right handed each of the carrier tubes that stood against the wall some fifty or sixty altogether the age orangutans taking upfront advise waited patiently until midnight it's when the room
+chandelier depending by chain from the center of the skylight and lowered are elevated by means of a counterbalance as usual but in order not to look unsightly this latter past outside the cupola and over the roof.
+The arrangements of the room had been left to Trippetta's superintendence but in some particulars it seems she had been guided by the calmer judgment of her friend the dwarf.
+At his suggestion it was that on this occasion the chandelier was removed.
+Its waxen drippings which in weather so warm it was quite impossible to prevent would've been seriously detrimental to the rich dresses of the guests who on account of the crowded stage of the saloon could not all be expected to keep from its center that is to say from under the chandelier addition those cancers was set in various parts of the whole out of the way and the flambeau amazing sweet odor was placed in the right handed each of the carrier tubes that stood against the wall some fifty or sixty altogether the age orang-outangs taking Hop-Frog's advice waited patiently until midnight when the room

-was thoroughly filled with masquerade as before making their appearance know so that the proxy striking however then they rushed or rather rodin altogether over the impediments are there james cause most of the party to fall into stumble as they and the excitement among the masquerade as his prodigious until the heart of the king with glee as had been anticipated though another view of the guest who's opposed the ferocious looking creatures to be beasts of some kind in reality it's not precisely around objects many of the women swooned with a fright and about the king taking the precaution to exclude all weapons from the saloon his body might assume expiated of frolic in their blood as it was a general rush was made for the daughters of the king had ordered them to be locked immediately upon his entrance and a good word suggestion the keys have been deposited with him while the tumult was at its height and each masquerade returned only to his own safety for that there was much real danger from the pressure of the excited crowd the chain by which the
+was thoroughly filled with masquerader before making their appearance.
+No sooner had clocked ceased striking, however then they rushed or rather rolled in altogether for the impediments of their chains caused most of the party to fall and all to stumble as they entered. the excitement among the masquerade as his prodigious until the heart of the king with glee as had been anticipated though another view of the guest who's opposed the ferocious looking creatures to be beasts of some kind in reality if not precisely ourang-outangs. many of the women swooned with a fright and about the king taking the precaution to exclude all weapons from the saloon his body might assume expiated of frolic in their blood as it was a general rush was made for the daughters of the king had ordered them to be locked immediately upon his entrance and at dwarf's suggestion the keys have been deposited with him while the tumult was at its height and each masquerade returned only to his own safety for that there was much real danger from the pressure of the excited crowd the chain by which the

-chandelier ordinarily on and which had been drawn up on its removal might've been seeing very gradually to descend until it's hoped extremity came within three feet of the floor soon after this the king in his seven friends having real about the hall in all directions found themselves at length in its center and of course an immediate contact with the chain whether the situation of the block what followed noiselessly at their heels inciting them to keep up the commotion took hold of their own chain at the intersection of the two portions which cross the circle diametrically and right angles here with a repetitive thought he inserted the book from which the chandelier didn't want to depend and in an instant by some unseen agency the chandelier chain was drawn so far upward as to take a book out of reach and as an inevitable consequence to drag the arrival times together in close connection and face to face the respirators mother started recovered in some measure from their alarm and beginning to regard the
+chandelier ordinarily on and which had been drawn up on its removal might've been seeing very gradually to descend until it's hoped extremity came within three feet of the floor soon after this the king in his seven friends having real about the hall in all directions found themselves at length in its center and of course an immediate contact with the chain While they were thus situated the block what followed noiselessly at their heels inciting them to keep up the commotion took hold of their own chain at the intersection of the two portions which cross the circle diametrically and right angles here with a repetitive thought he inserted the book from which the chandelier didn't want to depend and in an instant by some unseen agency the chandelier chain was drawn so far upward as to take a book out of reach and as an inevitable consequence to drag the ourang-outangs together in close connection and face to face the respirators mother started recovered in some measure from their alarm and beginning to regard the

-whole matter is a welcome dr pleasantries set up a loud shouted laughter the predicament of the apes leave them to leave now screen popped a frog a shrill voice making itself easily heard throughout all that then leave them to me i fancy i know that if i could only get a good look at them i consume tell you who they are is scrambling over the heads of the crowd he managed to get to the wall when seizing upon both from under the carriages he returned as he went to the center of the room leaps with the agility of a monkey upon the king's head and tense climate a few feet up the chain holding down the torch to examine the group of orangutans and still screening i shall soon find out who they are and now while the whole assembly the apes included work involved with laughter with justice subtly under the shrill whistle on the chain to violently up for about thirty feet dragging with it that dismayed and struggling writer times and leaving them suspended in midair between the sky light on the floor up frog clinging to the chain as it rose still maintain his relative position and respect to be a damascus and still as if nothing were the matter
+whole matter is a welcome dr pleasantries set up a loud shouted laughter the predicament of the apes.
+"Leave them to me" now screamed Hop-Frog, his shrill voice making itself easily heard throughout all the din "leave them to me i fancy i know them if i could only get a good look at them i can soon tell you who they are" Here scrambling over the heads of the crowd he managed to get to the wall when seizing a flambeau from one of the Caryatides he returned as he went to the center of the room leaps with the agility of a monkey upon the king's head and tense climate a few feet up the chain holding down the torch to examine the group of ourang-outangs and still screaming "i shall soon find out who they are" and now while the whole assembly the apes included were convulsed with laughter with justice subtly under the shrill whistle on the chain to violently up for about thirty feet dragging with it that dismayed and struggling ourang-outangs and leaving them suspended in midair between the sky light and the floor.
+Hop-Frog clinging to the chain as it rose still maintain his relative position and respect to be a damascus and still as if nothing were the matter

-continued to thrust his torch down toward them as though endeavoring to discover who they were so thoroughly astonished was the whole company at this a scent that a dead silence of about a minutes duration and sued it was broken by just such a low harsh grating sound as had before attracted the attention of the king as counselors when the former through the wind in the face of cricket that on the present occasion there could be no question as to when ste the sound issue it came from the fang like teeth of the dwarf who ground them and mash them as he phoned of the mouth and lead with an expression of maniacal rage into the upturned countenances of the king and his seven companion i said a blink the infuriated gesture i begin to see who these people are now here pretending to scrutinize the king more closely he held the flambeau to the flax and coke which envelop him and which instantly burst into a sheet of the flame in less than half a minute the whole it the right time for a blazing fiercely amid the shrieks of a multitude of days of them from
+continued to thrust his torch down toward them as though endeavoring to discover who they were so thoroughly astonished was the whole company at this a scent that a dead silence of about a minutes duration and sued it was broken by just such a low harsh grating sound as had before attracted the attention of the king and his counselors when the former through the wine in the face of Trippetta.
+But on the present occasion there could be no question as to whence the sound issued.
+It came from the fang like teeth of the dwarf who ground them and mash them as he phoned of the mouth and lead with an expression of maniacal rage into the upturned countenances of the king and his seven companions "Ah ha" said at length the infuriated jester "I begin to see who these people are now" here pretending to scrutinize the king more closely he held the flambeau to the flax and coke which envelop him and which instantly burst into a sheet of the flame in less than half a minute the whole eight ourang-outangs were blazing fiercely amid the shrieks of a multitude who gazed at them from

-below for a stricken and without the power to render them the slightest assistants at like the flame suddenly increasing in virulence force the gesture to climb higher up the chain to be out of the region is he made this movement the crowd again sang for a brief moment into silence that was seized his opportunity and once more spoke i say no distinctly he said what manner of people these masters are they are a great king and his seven privy council is a guy who does not struggle to strike a defenseless go and his seven counselors were best him in the outrage as well myself i am so hot rod but just oh and this is my last yes owing to the high combust ability of both the flax and the toddler which it appeared that was had scarcely made an end to his brief speech before the work of vengeance was complete we ate corpses swung in their chains affected black and hideous and indistinguishable mass the cripple of those parts of them why would literally to the ceiling and disappeared through the skylight and i
+below horror stricken and without the power to render them the slightest assistance.
+At length flame suddenly increasing in virulence force the gesture to climb higher up the chain to be out of the region is he made this movement the crowd again sang for a brief moment into silence the dwarf seized his opportunity and once more spoke "i see now distinctly" he said "what manner of people these maskers are they are a great king and his seven privy councillors a king who does not scruple to strike a defence-less girl and his seven councillors who abet him in the outrage.
+As for myself, I am simply Hop-Frog, the jester--and this is my last jest." owing to the high combustibility of both the flax and the tar to which it adhered, the dwarf had scarcely made end to his brief speech before the work of vengeance was complete we ate corpses swung in their chains a fetid, blackened, hideous, and indistinguishable mass The cripple hurled his torch at them, clambered leisurely to the ceiling, and disappeared through the sky-light.
+It is

-suppose the trip was stationed on the roof of the saloon had been the accomplice of a friend and his fiery revenge and that together they affected their escape to their own country far neither was seen again
+supposed that Trippetta stationed on the roof of the saloon had been the accomplice of her friend and his fiery revenge and that together they affected their escape to their own country far neither was seen again

 - Series